Ray of Light (song): Live performances

-"Ray of Light" has also been featured in the set lists of three Madonna tours – 2001's Drowned World Tour, 2006's Confessions Tour and 2008–2009's Sticky & Sweet Tour.
+"Ray of Light" has also been featured in the set lists of four Madonna tours – 2001's Drowned World Tour, 2006's Confessions Tour, 2008–2009's Sticky & Sweet Tour, and 2023–2024's The Celebration Tour.
 On the Drowned World Tour, it was included as the fifth song on the Neo-Punk segment, where the singer performed it wearing punk inspired clothing, and the backdrop screens showed an extended version of the song's music video.
 This time, the electric guitar was played by Monte Pittman.
 Michael Hubbard from MusicOMH noted that "things quickly hotted up with [...]
 'Ray Of Light', a track that was quite simply as sublime as it was infectious".
 In 2005, Madonna performed "Ray of Light" during the Live 8 benefit concert, and a year later at the 2006 Coachella Valley Music and Arts Festival in Indio, California.
 During her 2006 Confessions Tour, Madonna included a rock version of "Ray of Light" as the second song of the show's third act, the Glam-Punk segment.
 For this performance the singer played the electric guitar and urged the audience to jump-along.
 She was accompanied by six male backup dancers, dressed in black outfits and white ties doing a synchronized choreography.
 Rolling Stone called the performance "hard-rocking".

 "Ray of Light" was next performed by Madonna during the 2007 Live Earth concert in London's Wembley Stadium again accompanied by a guitarist.
 Madonna's performance at the event was watched by 4.5 million people.
 For the 2008–09 Sticky & Sweet Tour, "Ray of Light" was included as the third song of the show's final segment.
 This time, Madonna played the electric guitar again and wore a futuristic outfit with a breastplate and a short wig.
 She was accompanied by her dancers who were dressed in futuristic outfits and performed a robotic choreography.
 While reviewing the tour in 2008, Jim Farber from New York Daily News called the performance of the song one of the "highest-energy" dance numbers of the show.
 On December 6, 2016, Madonna performed the song during the Carpool Karaoke segment of The Late Late Show with James Corden.
-Finally, the singer performed "Ray of Light" at Leonardo DiCaprio's annual fundraising gala in Saint-Tropez, France on July 27, 2017.
+The singer performed "Ray of Light" at Leonardo DiCaprio's annual fundraising gala in Saint-Tropez, France on July 27, 2017.
+On the 2023–24 Celebration Tour, Madonna performed the Sasha Ultra Violet remix of the song while floating above the crowd in a glass box.
+Joe Lynch of Billboard praised Madonna as the track is "a tough one to sing, but she didn’t short shrift the audience with an abbreviated version", and noted that "her live vocals sounded fairly close to the original".